Nadeem743894/Datacentric/README.md

 - [ x] Produce an [exploratory data report](/docs/3.DataExploration/DataSummaryTemplate.md) for each new dataset added to the project.
 - [ x] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and make changes where necessary.
-- [ ] Do you need to review your analysis plan?
+- [ x] Do you need to review your analysis plan?
 - [ x] Move reusable code into a callable module in [this directory](/code/src/DataExploration/).

-- [ ] Can the project continue?
+- [ x] Can the project continue?
 If not, complete the [closure form](/docs/0.ProjectManagement/ClosureReport.md).

 #### Further guidance is available on the wiki, including: statistical summaries, EDA plots, correlation analysis, the EDA workflow, EDA questions